Resolving Application Dependencies with Git Submodules

 Unpacking objects: 100% (26/26), done.

-This would create a new submodule called FooBar
+This command creates a submodule called FooBar

-and place a FooBar
+and places a FooBar

 application directory.